hyperledger-archives/sawtooth-rfcs/text/0000-pbft-regular-view-change.md

 - Should forced view changes be enabled by default?
 Should it be possible to turn them off?
 - To what extent do forced view changes affect performance?
-- How to guarantee all nodes have finished committing the in progress block before participating in the forced view change?
+- How to guarantee all nodes have finished committing the in-progress block before participating in the forced view change?